-Students enrolled in the VPC at HPSC may also be enrolled in an SBAT, the SEED program or a VET depending on their individual learning needs and the pathway outcomes of the student.
+Students enrolled in the VPC at HPSC may also be enrolled in an SBAT or a VET depending on their individual learning needs and the pathway outcomes of the student.

 Some students will also be supported with additional literacy and numeracy intervention and reading support, as well as learning support officer and multicultural education aide's support.
-Our Tutor Learning Initiative is another mechanism of support for our VPC students and in 2023 we will continue to review how we deploy our Tutors to support VPC learning growth and achievement.
+Our Tutor Learning Initiative is another mechanism of support for our VPC students, and we will continue to review how we deploy our Tutors to support VPC learning growth and achievement.